 Want to binge Sargo out of Saudi Arabia?
-This Solution Always Works!Published by Gray Williams on December 03, 2018
+This Solution Always Works!Published by John Bennet on December 03, 2018

 In 2015, a group of New York Film Academy students got together to create a powerful series called “Sargo”, which focused on relevant topics of both US and Arab racial bias and racial profiling.
 Focused on a young Saudi man who is kidnapped by two dangerous if not so intellectual criminals, the series quickly garnered accolades and much attention when it aired in Saudi Arabia.

 Fortunately, there is a foolproof, 100% legal solution to the problem of how to view “Sargo” outside of Saudi Arabia.
 By using a virtual private network (VPN), Saudi Arabians can safely view “Sargo” and give themselves an added level of security for web browsing that is essential for foreign travel.